AleksandarBayrev/general-linux-fixes/Debian-Testing-HowTO.md

 # Install latest Debian Stable or get latest Live DVD from [here](https://cdimage.debian.org/cdimage/weekly-live-builds/amd64/iso-hybrid/)

+## If you run a Thinkpad with a fingerprint scanner check `Thinkpad-Fingerprint-Scanner-Linux-HowTO.md`

 # IMPORTANT!!! - Add a root password after installation of the OS in order to have `sudo` cofigured out-of-the-box after installation instead of adding your current user to `sudo` group
 # Add user to `flatpak`, `libvirt`, `kvm`, `sudo` and `wheel` groups, then run `newgrp` to update them
 # Update `/etc/apt/sources.list` like this: